chuym726/DeephageTP/README.md

 # DeephageTP
-a deep-learning framework without alignment for identifying phage characteristic proteins from virome datasets
+DeephageTP: an alignment-free deep learning framework for identifying phage-specific proteins from metagenomic datasets